 The real threat in the Iranian situation is our Navy being too present, too large, might be a mistake and an accident happen out there and trigger another war.

-You see, it just shows what I learned by listening to you.
+See, it just shows what I learned by listening to you.

 Well, I didn't mean to curl your toes.

-But the reason I called Rush was it seems to me you've got an obstacle to overcome in your pursuit of peace prize.
+But the reason I called Rush was it seems to me you've got an obstacle to overcome in your pursuit of Peace Prize.

-Because, see, by the fact that you let your actions stand on their own merit means you're going to be bringing decorum, civility, propriety, humility back to the peace prize.
+Because, see, by the fact that you let your actions stand on their own merit, means you're going to be bringing decorum, civility, propriety, humility back to the Peace Prize.

 Humility being the key.